Within the type declaration, which starts with the

 end, individual members can be declared, separated by semicolons.
 Optionally, different Visibility Sections can be used to define which parts of the project have access to each member.

-Bodies of members that contain code (such as Methods or Properties) can be provided in-line, directly following their declaration, or they can be – in more traditional Pascal style – be provided below the type declaration in an separate
+Bodies of members that contain code (such as Methods or Properties) can be provided in-line, directly following their declaration, or they can – in more traditional Pascal style – be provided below the type declaration in a separate

 implementation section.
 Please refer to the Code File Structure topic for more details on this.